 From time to time, the fair value of assets of individual donor-restricted endowment funds may fall below the level required to be maintained in perpetuity in accordance with the applicable donor gift document, creating an "underwater" endowment fund.
-There were 39 endowment funds with underwater deficiencies totaling \$0.9 million as of June 30, 2022, and one endowment fund with underwater deficiencies totaling \$0.01 million as of June 30, 2021.
+For the fiscal year ending June 30, 2024, there were three endowment funds with initial gifts totaling \$5.1 million, compared to market values totaling \$5.0 million, for an underwater deficiency totaling \$0.1 million.
+For the fiscal year ending June 30, 2023, there were 19 endowment funds with initial gifts totaling \$8.1 million, compared to market values totaling \$7.6 million, for an underwater deficiency totaling \$0.5 million.